richvincent/smsbtc/README.md

 A <a href="https://www.twilio.com/phone-numbers">Twilio number (https://www.twilio.com/phone-numbers)</a> is required for this to work as well.

 run.py runs as a Flask server.
-I published the project to <a href="http://www.heroku.com">Heroku (http://www.heroku.com)</a> the application worked just fine on <a href="https://aws.amazon.com/ec2">AWS EC2 (https://aws.amazon.com/ec2)</a> <em>*Although the AWS option is a little more advanced and complex to configure.</em>
+I published the project to <a href="http://www.heroku.com">Heroku (http://www.heroku.com)</a> the application worked just fine when deployed using <a href="https://aws.amazon.com/ec2">AWS EC2 (https://aws.amazon.com/ec2)</a> <em>as well. *Although the AWS option is a little more advanced and complex to configure.</em>

 Your public facing Flask server URL and port need to be integrated into Twilio "Programmable SMS" messaging services request URL field.